edgedb/easy-edgedb/chapter0/index.md

 Thanks for checking out our new book to learn Easy EdgeDB!

 We've had quite the journey so far up to the release of this book.
-It began in spring 2019 with the public release of [EdgeDB Alpha 1](https://www.edgedb.com/blog/edgedb-1-0-alpha-1), showing the possibilies of an open source database built on top of PostgreSQL that combines the simplicity of a NoSQL database with relational model’s powerful querying, strictness, consistency, and performance.
+It began in spring 2019 with the public release of [EdgeDB Alpha 1](https://www.edgedb.com/blog/edgedb-1-0-alpha-1), showing the possibilities of an open source database built on top of PostgreSQL that combines the simplicity of a NoSQL database with relational model’s powerful querying, strictness, consistency, and performance.

 Twenty months and five more Alpha versions later, EdgeDB has now reached beta 1.0.
 Here are just a few changes that happened along the way: